daveb-dev/eca/README.md

 * K. Murty.
 Linear programming.

 ## 7. Gradient Descent and Stochastic Gradient Descent (Supervisor: Wei)
-The gradient descent is a first order optimization method, which is based on the fact that function value decreases fastest along the opposite direction of its gradient.
-In spite of its simplicity, it is successfully used to train various neural networks, e.g., fully connected neural networks, convolutional neural network, and recurrent neural network.
+Gradient descent is a first order optimization method, which is based on the fact that function value decreases fastest along the opposite direction of its gradient.
+In spite of its simplicity, it is successfully used to train various neural networks, e.g., fully connected neural networks, convolutional neural networks, and recurrent neural networks.
 Their gradients are computed by the so-called backpropagation algorithm.
-In order to speed up the convergence process, there are many variants of gradient descent invented, for example, batch gradient descent, stochastic gradient descent, and Adam algorithm.
+In order to speed up the convergence process, there were many variants of gradient descent invented, for example, batch gradient descent, stochastic gradient descent, and the
+Adam algorithm.

 ### References: